hashicorp/design-system/wiki/Website-Doc-folder.md

 **IMPORTANT**

-The way in which the folders and files are organized (essentially the file system) is **very** important: it represents exactly the routing and URL that this content will be accessible at.
+The way in which the folders and files are organized (essentially the file system) is **very** important: it represents exactly the routing and URL at which this content will be accessible.
 For example, the document `./documents/about/hds-principles.md` will be available at the URL `http://.../about/hds-principles/`, the document `./docs/components/form/checkbox/index.md` will be accessible at the URL `http://.../components/form/checkbox/`, etc.

 ---